BYG150 Bachelor Thesis - Civil Engineering

 - written project diary

-- mid term presentation
+- presentation in class

 - presentation and participation at EXPO with poster (and the product).

-The assessment is based on two parts:
+The assessment is based on two items of the learning portfolio: